Supporting minority languages and Wikimedia community (Round table)

 Authors

-Research Scientist
+Research Engineer

-Elwin Huaman is a Researcher, Project Manager, and an Activist for Under-Resourced Languages.
-He has experience creating Knowledge Graphs and applying Semantic Web technologies in academia and industry.
-He has co-authored the book: Knowledge Graphs - Methodology, Tools and Selected Use Cases, and leads the QICHWABASE Knowledge Graph that supports a harmonization process of the language and knowledge of Quechua communities across the world.
+Elwin Huaman is a Quechuan Researcher from Nuñoa Peru, working in the Centre for Human-Inspired Artificial Intelligence at the University of Cambridge.
+He has experience creating Knowledge Graphs within the civil society, academia and industry.
+He has co-authored the book: Knowledge Graphs - Methodology, Tools and Selected Use Cases, and is founder of QuechuaBase, a knowledge base ecosystem that supports a harmonization process of the language and knowledge of Quechua communities across the world while promoting their agency and digital inclusion.